sage-code/maj/verbs.md

 Imperative polite: using auxiliary preposition:

-* hai tu dovu sh sexu!    = Please you have to continue!
+* hai tu dovu sh kotu!    = Please you have to continue!
 * nu dovu'ra sh leru'be!  = We should have read!

 ## Reflexive form